Enterprise Content Management (ECM) training

 MRM, BPM and CIP certifcate trainings

-AIIM represents the information management community as the global association for both users and suppliers of Enterprise Content Management (ECM), Business Process Management (BPM), Information Management (IM) and Electronic Record Management (ERM) solutions.
+AIIM represents the information management community as the global association for both users and suppliers of Enterprise Content Management (ECM), Business Process Management (BPM), Information Management (IM) and Modern Records Management (MRM) solutions.
 AIIM has existed for more than 60 years and is a not-for-profit organization.
 AIIM has over 195,000 members worldwide.

 Enterprise Content Management training: study requirements